Understanding Font Weights and Visual Hierarchy

 Remember, whitespace is your best friend when dealing with heavy typography.
 Ensure your line-height scales logarithmically; large headlines require tighter line spacing, while smaller body text requires generous line spacing to prevent visual fatigue.

 Looking to design your own book cover?
-This is an excellent choice of free fonts crafted by top designers.
+Alegreya is an award-winning typeface crafted for book design.